 It is the policy of ArcelorMittal to refrain from making any corrupt payments, including facilitation payments.

-ArcelorMittal employees asked to make facilitation payments should report such incidents to the local Legal Department.
+ArcelorMittal employees asked to make facilitation payments should report such incidents to the Regional/Segment Legal/ Compliance Department so that appropriate action can be taken.